jorainer/ClydeClock/readme.md

 ## Usage and Notes<a id="sec-1-3"></a>

--   The touch sensor is reset each time the white light is either turned on or off.
-This causes a lag time of some seconds in which the touch sensor is unresponsive (which might be quite annoying if the legs are used as light switch).
+-   The touch sensor seems to be quite susceptible to noise; thus, it is reset after a certain amount of consecutive touches (without pause; this can be configured with the `max_touch_counter_reset` variable in the *ClyceClock.ino* file).
+Note that the reset can cause a lag time of some seconds in which the touch sensor is unresponsive (which might be quite annoying if the legs are used as light switch).

 ## Functionality<a id="Functionality"></a><a id="sec-1-4"></a>